 Sam has handled a substantial number of merger control cases including complex and economics heavy Phase II investigations.
 Moreover, state aid and general EU law fall within his field of expertise.

 In 2019, Sam was selected by Global Competition Review’s independent research with clients and peers for recognition as Future Leader of competition law in Who’s Who Legal: Competition 2019 – a guide to the world’s leading competition lawyers and economists.
+He is recognized in the Legal500 as providing "practical and operational advice" in the area of EU competition law.

 He is the founder of the network Young Competition Law Professionals and member of the panel of permanent & featured blog contributors at Kluwer Competition Law Blog where he regularly blogs about topical issues and new tendencies within EU antitrust.